Many scholarships are available to students in German. A partial list follows.

 The Jeff Maltz Undergraduate Scholarship in German Studies

 This two-year scholarship is funded by an alumnus of the Department of German and is named in honor of his Pittsburgh high school teacher.
 German majors may apply for this scholarship in their sophomore year, to be awarded for both their junior and senior years.
-To apply for the Maltz Scholarship, please fill out the form below and submit it, along with the accompanying documents, via email to the German Department (email@example.com) no later than February 15th.
-Maltz Scholarship Application
+To apply for the Maltz Scholarship, please fill out the form below and submit it, along with the accompanying documents, via email to the German Department (firstname.lastname@example.org) no later than January 30.
+The Maltz Scholarship Application is linked here.

 This scholarship, presented by the European Studies Center and available to a student seeking a West European Studies or European Union Studies certificate, is intended to provide financial support to a student who plans to study abroad during the summer.
 The recipient is selected by a faculty committee.
 More information about this scholarship is available here.

 The Summer Study Abroad scholarships sponsored by the Nationality Rooms Committees support the ideal of education through cultural exchange.
 There are a number of nationality rooms (i.e. Austrian and Swiss) that offer scholarships in support of German-language study abroad.
 More information is available here.

 Vira I. Heinz Program for Women in Global Leadership

 A one-year leadership development program that includes pre-departure and re-entry retreats, a structured community engagement experience, as well as a minimum $5,000 scholarship to study abroad.
 Applications are open to sophomore and junior women with no previous international experience and a GPA of at least 3.0.
 More information is available here.